c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Mr Weatherby KC**: -- work at pace.

-The minute of that meeting, I'll give the reference for the record, it's INQ000119453, and the minute records that it was recognised that Covid, like SARS, was a virus with "higher airborne transmissibility", and that would mean, wouldn't it, that it was recognised that it was transmitted either by aerosol or droplet transmission; is that right?
+The minute of that meeting, I'll give the reference for the record, it's INQ000119453, and the minute records that it was recognised that Covid, like SARS, was a virus with "higher :outline:`airborne` transmissibility", and that would mean, wouldn't it, that it was recognised that it was transmitted either by :outline:`aerosol` or :outline:`droplet` transmission; is that right?

-**Professor Sir Van-Tam**: So higher airborne transmissibility --
+**Professor Sir Van-Tam**: So higher :outline:`airborne` transmissibility --

 **Mr Weatherby KC**: Yes.

-**Professor Sir Van-Tam**: -- does mean that it could be transmitted via the airborne route, which includes large droplets and also includes fine particles, also referred to as aerosols.
+**Professor Sir Van-Tam**: -- does mean that it could be transmitted via the :outline:`airborne` route, which includes large :outline:`droplets` and also includes fine particles, also referred to as :outline:`aerosols`.

 **Mr Weatherby KC**: Yes.
 Thank you.

-**Professor Sir Van-Tam**: But aerosol or airborne transmission is not part of the definition --
+**Professor Sir Van-Tam**: But :outline:`aerosol` or :outline:`airborne` transmission is not part of the definition --

 **Mr Weatherby KC**: No.